 In the sub-Sahara in the 6th century, Moorish merchants regularly traded prized salt in equal amounts (by weight) for gold.
 Later in 1295, the explorer Marco Polo returned from his travels telling stories of the highly impressive value of salt coins bearing the seal of the Great Khan of the Mongol empire.
 There were salt trade routes all over the world with the most popular one leading from Morocco south across the Sahara to Timbuktu.

 The history of human civilization is said to be directly linked to salt.
 How so?
-Animals would create paths to salt licks, men would follow turning trails into roads and settlements would grow beside these roads.
+Animals would create paths to salt licks, men would follow, turning trails into roads and settlements would grow beside these roads.
 As civilizations grew around the world, salt continued to be one of the main items used for trade.
-(9)

 Sea Salt Precautions

 Even though sea salt has some health benefits, you don’t want to overdo it.
 If your diet is too high in sodium, then more water is excreted by the kidneys, which can cause complications with balancing other essential electrolytes.
 Symptoms of having too much sodium in your diet may include bloating, lethargy, dehydration, weakness, irritability and muscle twitching.

 Hypernatremia occurs when there’s an imbalance of sodium and water in your body.
-This condition is more common among infants who have a low intake of breastmilk or an intake of formula that was not mixed properly, older adults, people with diabetes or kidney problems, severe burn patients, people who take diuretics, and those who eat heavily processed diets.
+This condition is more common among infants who have a low intake of breastmilk or an intake of formula that was not mixed properly, older adults, people with diabetes or kidney problems, severe burn patients, people who take diuretics and those who eat heavily processed diets.
 Symptoms can include intense thirst, headache, confusion, irritability, restlessness and drowsiness.
-Seek medical attention immediately if you think you may be experiencing hypernatremia.
-(11)
+If you think that you may be experiencing hypernatremia, seek medical attention immediately.